nehaljwani/team.exiv2.org/book/IMaEA.md

 While there is no sanction for a stakeholder being unreasonable, bad behaviour will continue.
 A solution is possible.
 If you are thinking _**I never contribute, therefore this does not affect me!**_, I ask you to think again if you use open-source.
 When maintainers are abused and leave their project, everybody looses out.

 _**Will the Community do something about on-line abuse?**_

+#### The Future of Open Source

+Historically, open source was a collection of one-man projects.
+And they were of limited scope.
+I believe many of the early projects were rewrites of UNIX utilities that ran on a few operating systems.
+Users were expected to download the code and make the most of it.
+Before the web, contact with the author was limited.

+Things have changed.
+A library such as Exiv2 is installed on a billion machines and most users are unaware of the existance of the library on their platform.
+However the outlook view from the Captain's Bridge is of many more developers demanding help with an ever increasing number of platforms and shorter release cycles.
+One thing remains the same.
+The code is being maintained by one person.
+This model is broken.
+The pressure on the maintainer is considerable.
+When combined with on-line abuse and criticism, the mix is toxic.  _**Something must be done about on-line abuse.**_.

+Some projects have been able to build a business based on an open-source project.
+Examples are Consulting and Premium Support.
+I've never thought of any way to generate revenue for Exiv2.
+Occassionally, I have responded to feature requests with a business proposal to undertake the project for a fee.
+Such proposals were silently rejected without discussion.
+So, users are happy to request a 500 hour project, however they are unwilling to discuss payment for the 500 hours.

+Being retired, I can spend time almost every day dealing with Exiv2.
+However, contributors in employment have higher priorities in their life.
+When contributors are between jobs, they are even less likely to work on Exiv2.
+If the project could apply for a funding grant, contributors could be paid to deliver features.

+Something has to change and here are some ideas about funding and recognition.

+1. GSoC give students a bounty.
+That program could be duplicated by Adobe, Facebook, Microsoft, Apple and other Tech Giants.
+2. Large organizations could make donations to a foundation from which projects could apply for grants.
+3. Github could carry ads and share the revenue with open source projects.
+4. A federal program like Darpa.
+5. Community recognition like the oscar or grammy awards.

+What's going to happen?
+I don't know.

 [TOC](#TOC)
 <div id="11-1"/>